Visiting Eric Gill’s Gravesite or Ah, to have money and the collecting spirit

 I bought five books.
 I would pull up a chair by the window of my hotel window at night and read.
 One of the books, a biography of Gill by Fiona MacCarthy, showed a photo of Gill’s gravestone.

-The students came and probably around the third weekend, Jill and I decided to try a bit of travel and test out the British train system.
+The students came on June 25, 2001, Jill and I decided to test out the British train system.
 We looked up Speen (Gill's burial site) and made our best guess as to how to get there.
 Catch the train to High Wycombe and then take a taxi to the gravesite.
 It appeared that Speen was about 6 miles from High Wycombe so at the very least we could walk.